JuanManuelNaya/martial-arts-dojo/README.md

 - I tested this website and confirm that it works on different browsers such as: Chrome, Firefox, Microsoft Edge.
 - I confirm that tis project is responsive, looks good and functions on all standard screen sizes using the devtool device toolbar.
 -I confirm that all sections of these website are easy to read and understand.
 -I confirm that the form works and display a message when  pressing the submit bottom and entering all requested information wich is name, last name and email.
-(I need to clarify that I do not own a domain so the form when submited it will open a new tab with the thank you message).
+(I need to clarify that I do not own a domain, so I created a GET form, when the user puts all the information and submit it will open a new tab with a thank you message).

 #Validator Testing